cloudposse/terraform-datadog-platform/modules/monitors/README.md

   the Terraform plan phase.
 - `enabled` (boolean): If false, the monitor will not be created.
 This is to allow you to suppress a monitor created through merging configuration snippets.
+- `draft_status` (string): When set to `draft` the monitor will be created but does not send notifications.
+If not set or set to `published`, the monitor will be created and will send notifications.

 ### Tags